-The NE CASC has as part of its mission to conduct stakeholder-driven research to understand climate Impacts on freshwater resources and land-use change as well as ecosystem vulnerability and species response to climate variability and change.
+The NE CASC has as part of its mission to conduct stakeholder-driven research to understand climate impacts on freshwater resources and land-use change as well as ecosystem vulnerability and species response to climate variability and change.
 In the face of increasing temperatures, shifting precipitation patterns, and large uncertainty, natural resource managers need to assess vulnerability of species in order to develop adaptation options and conservation strategies.
-This research is evaluating how shifting climate is directly and indirectly affecting mammal populations in the northeasten U.S. We use a variety of methods to do this, including long-term data, field surveys, elevational transects, camera trapping, live trapping, radio telemetery, genetic analysis, and isotope analysis, as well as literature syntheses and project screening tools.
-The goal is to understand how current community dynamics may be altered given predicted changes in climate and habitat to inform conservation and management in the region.
+This research evaluated how shifting climate is directly and indirectly affecting mammal populations in the northeasten U.S. We used a variety of methods to do this, including long-term data, field surveys, elevational transects, camera trapping, live trapping, radio telemetery, genetic analysis, and isotope analysis, as well as literature syntheses and project screening tools.
+The goal was to understand how current community dynamics may be altered given predicted changes in climate and habitat to inform conservation and management in the region.
+Final Report below.

 Phase II: Adaptation through resilience and resistance